React Custom Tool

 });

-Use a module bundler like Webpack or Vite to bundle your custom tool code into a standalone JavaScript file.
-Organize your tool code in a dedicated directory for maintainability.
+Use a module bundler like Parcel, Webpack, or Vite to compile your custom tool code into a standalone JavaScript file.
+This example uses Parcel:

-After bundling, upload the output JavaScript file to a publicly accessible URL (e.g., https://yourdomain.com/custom-tool.js).
+After bundling, upload the output JavaScript file to a publicly accessible URL, such as https://yourdomain.com/custom-tool.js.

 Preview